 In Philadelphia, the campaign began with an announcement at the Philadelphia Citizen’s “Ideas We Can Steal” conference in December 2019.
-Today, we are officially opening nominations for the most honest government officials.
+This will be followed by a formal press launch in the next month, at which point we open up nominations for the most honest government officials.
 Anyone living in Philadelphia can nominate an Icon through an online form.
 We expect hundreds of nominations.
 Our team will narrow down the field to the top 30 based on a set of agreed criteria; and a panel of independent judges will help us select the top 5 Icons.

 After in-depth background checks we will film these 5 winners and put their films out on social media, TV and audio versions on radio; and set up a voting system online and through social media for Philaldephians to vote for their favorites.
 For several weeks, with an army of volunteers, we will conduct outreach throughout the city—including pop-up integrity film showings and events in schools and universities.
 At the end of the voting period we will host a large, public “Integrity Summit & Gala” to discuss the importance of the issue and celebrate the Integrity Icons in red-carpet style in front of local officials, VIPs, the media and the public.
 Subsequently, we will work to connect the Icons, supporting them to share ideas, collaborate and continue to push for integrity within their institutions.